RECORDING AVAILABLE

 CONTACT FORM

-Learn more about current trends among Chinese junior students pursuing short-term study programmes in Asia
+Access the webinar presentation, which outlines current trends among Chinese junior students pursuing short-term study programmes in Asia